 - Sync ClickUp activity into channels: When tasks change status or are updated, the activity can be automatically posted to Slack channels.
 This makes it easier to keep the whole team aligned.

-- Preview ClickUp links in Slack: Simply paste a ClickUp link in Slack, and it will show a preview with key details like status and assignee.
+- Preview ClickUp links in Slack: Paste a ClickUp link in Slack to see a preview with key details, such as status and assignee.
 You get context at a glance.

 - Preview Slack links inside ClickUp: The integration also works in reverse.
 When you add a Slack link to a ClickUp task, you can view it right inside ClickUp without searching through old conversations.